michaelm4320/portfolio-website/README.md

   - GitHub Actions for continuous integration and deployment.
   - Set up workflows to build and test both frontend and backend.

+* **User Experience**:
+  - Responsive design for desktop and mobile.
+  - Intuitive and user-friendly navigation.

 # Tutorials
 https://www.youtube.com/watch?v=_vOInY6SRVE